gameeguy11/6ToolsAddon-/README.md

 Prevents known anarchy servers from being flagged as blocked by Mojang's server blocklist, so you can actually connect to them.

-Just enable it, there's nothing to configure.
-It ships with a default list of known anarchy server domains (6b6t and its mirrors, 8b8t, 7b7t, and a few others) and also fetches an up-to-date list from 6b6t's own API on activation, falling back to the built-in defaults if that fails.

 ## Requirements

 | Component     | Version                    |